April 16, 2018.

 The camera has a quite distinctive grip for the right hand for the compact camera.
 It is, however, quite lean, because the battery is not in it but in the body.
 We can connect battery grip too.

-The battery charger at the flashing frequency of the light indicates how far the battery is already charged.
-It's not as clear as the chargers Canon LC-E6E, but it's definitely better than the usual brief charging / charged.
-The LED lights quite well while charging, but the green light signalizing charging finished is too intense.
+The battery charger at the flashing frequency of the light indicates, how far the battery is already charged.
+It's not as clear as the chargers Canon LC-E6E, but it's definitely better than the usual charging/charged.
+The LED lights well while charging, but the green light signalizing finished charging is too intense.

 You can use two SD memory cards, such as a second one to back up.

-To menus E - M1 II I have two mentions.
-The main thing is that you can not organize them, create your own menus, etc. Just as firmly is a grid of functions, from which you can set things directly with wheels.
+To menus E-M1 II I have two mentions.
+The main thing is that you can not organize them, create your own menus, etc. Just as firm is a grid of functions, from which you can set things directly with wheels.
 And so there are still completely unnecessary features for movies, jpg settings, and so on.
 The second, minor complaint, is that it is impossible to choose the color of the individual items.
 Why just light green, I really do not know.
 Personally, I would prefer decent gray tones, but above all left choice on the device owner.